What We Believe

 We believe in one God—Father, Son, and Holy Spirit.

-We believe in God the Father, Creator of all things, who is loving, sovereign, and good.
+We believe in God the Father, Creator of all things, who is loving, all-powerful, and good.

 We believe in Jesus, the Son of God—fully God and fully human—who lived, died, and rose again to rescue and redeem us.